tvboelens/Kafka-Lite/design.md

 				- If found read next 4 bytes and return these
 			- So `R-L` should always be divisible by 12.
 So the new pointer should be moved to `L + 12*((R-L)/24)`
 		- It might be smart to have an atomic for the file size here.
 We want to read 12 bytes before EOF, but if one thread reads while another writes EOF might not be well defined.
+	- Might need to differentiate between index files of active and sealed segments
+		- Index files of sealed segments can be mmapped and searched.
+		- Index files of active segments need to keep their data in memory for reading.
+	- Might have to handle partial writes, either if write was succesful but not whole buffer written or if there was an interrupt (check errno)